 | 401 | UNAUTHORIZED | No authentication provided or invalid API key |

-| 403 | FORBIDDEN | User not authorized to access the workspace |
+| 403 | FORBIDDEN | User not authorized to access the organization |

 Handling Errors